 Stinnett in Hutchinson County, Texas — The American South (West South Central)

-Erected 1967 by State Historical Survey Committee.
-(Marker Number 2.)
+Erected by Texas Historical Commission.
+(Marker Number 1286.)

 Location.
-35° 49.695′ N, 101° 26.531′ W. Marker is in Stinnett, Texas, in Hutchinson County.
-Marker is on 5th Street east of North Main Street, on the left when traveling east.
+35° 57.037′ N, 101° 23.939′ W. Marker is in Stinnett, Texas, in Hutchinson County.
+Marker is at the intersection of State Highway 207 and County Road H, on the right when traveling south on State Highway 207.
 Touch for map.
 Marker is in this post office area: Stinnett TX 79083, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 24, 2016, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 246 times since then and 18 times this year.
-Photos: 1, 2, 3. submitted on March 24, 2016, by Bill Kirchner of Tucson, Arizona.
+It was originally submitted on February 17, 2014, by Marvin Seibert of Ketchikan, Alaska.
+This page has been viewed 439 times since then and 9 times this year.
+Photos: 1, 2. submitted on February 17, 2014, by Marvin Seibert of Ketchikan, Alaska. • Bernard Fisher was the editor who published this page.